Allen D. Candler: Political life

 In his third term as U.S. Representative, he was the chairman of the Committee on Education.
 Candler declined to run again in the 1890 election.

 Candler served as Secretary of State of Georgia from 1894 to 1898 before resigning to pursue the Governorship.
 Campaigning as the "one-eyed ploughboy from Pigeon Roost" he won with 70% of the vote against Populist candidate J. R. Hogan.
 After a first two-year term, Candler was returned to office in 1900, defeating Populist candidate George W. Trayler.

 Candler was known as a conservative governor.
 While he established pensions for Confederate widows, he otherwise cut back both taxes and government expenditures.
 Candler pushed for the establishment of a whites-only Democratic primary based on the legal notion that the Democratic Party was a private organization and therefore not subject to the Fifteenth Constitutional Amendment giving all Americans the right to vote, regardless of race.
 Since the Democratic Party had a monopoly on power in Southern states, the real selection of officeholders in Georgia occurred during the Democratic primary to select Democratic candidates for the fall general election.
 Democrats consistently won all of these offices from the end of Reconstruction in 1871 until the 1970s.

 Candler's tenure as governor coincided with some of the most violent lynchings in Georgia's history.
 Although he publicly denounced mob violence, at the same time he blamed the victims of these incidents on black criminality and the increasing annoyance among whites of blacks demanding equal treatment.
 In an incident which culminated with the notorious lynching of Sam Hose in 1899, he berated the "better class" of blacks for not aiding authorities in his apprehension.
 These views were prominently printed in the Atlanta newspapers alongside those of the editors which urged the mobs on.
-Candler did ask the courts for speedier trials to head-off mob violence, and even admonished white women for not curtailing this blood-thirsty tendency in their men.
+Candler did ask the courts for speedier trials to head-off mob violence.

+Work on Georgia's archives

+After leaving the Governor's office, Candler served as the State's first compiler of records.

 Death and legacy

-After leaving the Governor's office, Candler served as the State's first compiler of records until his death in 1910 in Atlanta, Georgia.
+He died in 1910 in Atlanta, Georgia.
 He was buried at Alta Vista cemetery in Gainesville.

 Candler County, Georgia, was named in 1914 for Candler in appreciation for his passion and diligence in compiling and editing nearly thirty volumes of the State's historical records from the Colonial, Revolutionary and Confederate periods.